vmware/vic-product/installer/BUILD.md

 To build the installer dependencies, ensure `GOPATH` is set, then issue the following.
 ``
-$ make gvt vendor
+$ make vendor
 ``

-This will install the [gvt](https://github.com/FiloSottile/gvt) utility and retrieve the build dependencies via `gvt restore`
+This will install the [dep](https://github.com/golang/dep) utility and retrieve the build dependencies via `dep ensure`.

+NOTE: Dep is slow the first time you run it - it may take 10+ minutes to download all of the dependencies.
+This is because dep automatically falttens the vendor folders of all dependencies.
+In most cases, you shouldn't need to run `make vendor`, as our vendor directory is checked in to git.

 ## Staging and Release
 To perform staging and release process using Drone CI, refer to following commands.